Pickett Road Connector Trail

 We love that the proposed Pickett trail will connect several trails and that it will enable people, including many who are now living in Scout in the Circle, to experience the calm of nature instead of the traffic of Pickett.
 The current sidewalk on Pickett is too narrow to be safe for pedestrians and cyclists; we've tried it with our family a couple of times and it's harrowing.
 Please continue to only remove trees that are absolutely necessary, but we do think there's a huge gain when trails are added so that individuals can experience the joy of the wooded areas.

-Krelk over 2 years ago
+Krelk almost 3 years ago

 Need a safe crossing at Rt 50 or it’s just useless.
 Need a bridge or a tunnel or protected path across 50.

-Popo@gmail.com over 2 years ago
+Popo@gmail.com almost 3 years ago

 I ride this section of Pickett Road frequently to get to the Fairfax Connector trail on the other side of 50.
 The sidewalk is much too narrow to accommodate both bicyclists and pedestrians, and the street is too dangerous to ride on.
 This would be a great new connection.
 It's important to minimize the impacts on the forest and Accotink Creek.
 If it's possible to expand the sidewalk to a 10' multi-use trail, that would work for me, too.